symfony/symfony-docs/frontend/encore/faq.rst

 My App Lives under a Subdirectory
 ---------------------------------

-If your app does not live at the root of your web server (i.e. it lives under a subdirectory, like ``/myAppSubdir``), you just need to configure that when calling ``Encore.setPublicPrefix()``:
+If your app does not live at the root of your web server (e.g. it lives under a subdirectory, like ``/myAppSubdir``), you just need to configure that when calling ``Encore.setPublicPrefix()``:

 .. code-block:: diff